Last Updated Oct 12, 2017 · Written by Craig Gibson

 Whether you need drywall plastering, solid wall plastering, plaster repairs, partitioning or any other plastering task, a local plasterer can take care of it for you.
 But how much does plastering cost?
 And do plastering rates depend on the service provided?

 Depending on what your project involves, there are a few different types of plaster you need to know about, including:

-, when more space or rooms are required in a home.
+Drywall plaster is used extensively in the building trade to line the walls of our homes.
+It is also used to create partitions, when more space or rooms are required in a home.
 Plasterboard or Gyprock® are used to create walls, with a timber or steel frame for structural support.
 Plasterboard is manufactured in sheets from a layer of gypsum plaster between two thick sheets of paper.
 You can also get drywall that has fire resistant or acoustic properties, for specifications when you need those features.

-is what most people think of when they think of plastering, and is a mixture of lime, cement or gypsum and water, typically applied whilst wet using a trowel.
+Wet plaster is what most people think of when they think of plastering, and is a mixture of lime, cement or gypsum and water, typically applied whilst wet using a trowel.

 Ornamental plaster is a specialised task used to create intricate, decorative effects in or out the home, specifically ceiling roses, cornices, friezes and other designs.

 When it comes time to hiring a plasterer, take time to make sure they are right for your job.
 Some questions to ask then include:

 Although plastering is not a structural element of a building, some states - NSW for example, have separate licensing requirements for dry and wet plastering.
 Other licensing authorities consider both types of plastering as part of the same trade.
 Plastering is also covered by a builders licence in some states.